Meet Lauran Larson! She’s the Business Coordinator for the Oklahoma City-County Health Department, a Healthy Living Program grantee.

 A: My main two projects involve food access and smoke free multi-unit housing.
 Oklahoma County is large and has many areas with disproportionate health needs.

-For my work in food access, I target small Mom and Pop convenience stores in food deserts with the FAMS assessment tool.
+For my work in food access, I target small Mom and Pop convenience stores in food deserts with the Food Availability and Marketing Survey (FAMS) assessment tool.
 Encouraging store owners and managers to improve the nutritional profile of their stores is the most important part of my work in food access.
 Change is not easy, but I do my best to show them the benefits of offering healthier foods.

 I also work in assisting apartment complexes with adopting smoke-free policies.
 The apartment complexes I target are in areas which have disparate health outcomes.
 Through my work, I hope to create an environment which allows people to breathe the clean air they deserve to breathe and access the healthy foods they would otherwise have to travel miles to purchase.

 Q: What are your favorite ways to use OK In the Know?

 A: I enjoy the fact that fellow grantees are just a click away.
 If I need inspiration, I can visit the Forums and read about what other people in similar roles are doing in their communities.
 It is an easy way to connect and share ideas.
 I think we all benefit when we work together and build upon what each other is doing.

 I am usually the person that people go to when they need to brainstorm ideas.
 I enjoy creating projects and organizing ideas.
 I am very much a visionary.
 I love planning in general, both at work and in my personal life.